 Songfacts: But did you ever kick him?

 Songfacts: Speaking of long-haired people, "Long-Haired Country Boy."
 I have a couple of questions about that.
-Back in the days when I was in high school, and this song we used to listen to all the time, and I swear I remember the lyrics being slightly different than they are now.
+Back in the days when I was in high school, we used to listen to it all the time, and I swear I remember the lyrics being slightly different than they are now.

 Songfacts: And again, was that from a certain experience that you had, or is that just from general observation?